 Acquiring an RN license in Indiana

 In order to apply for a nursing license in Indiana, nursing graduates must first apply for an Authorization to Test from the Indiana State Board of Nursing.
+Says Jennifer Hartman, a Nurse Practitioner at St. Vincent Breast Care Services in Indianapolis, “Application to take the NCLEX can be completed before graduation, but the Authorization to Test is not approved by the Board of Nursing until they receive notification from the School of Nursing that degree requirements have been fulfilled.”
 This authorization is then submitted to the NCLEX in order to qualify you to take that exam.
 Your NCLEX-RN exam results will be sent to the ISBN after they’ve been processed.
 From here, the ISBN is responsible for issuing and renewing licenses to recent graduates and registered nurses in the state.

 This NCLEX-to-exam process can take several months, so it’s best to start submitting application materials before you graduate.

 How long does it take to become a nurse in Indiana?

 Obtaining a high school diploma or GED is the first step to becoming a registered nurse in Indiana.
 This is the minimum requirement students need to enroll in a college or university.